wellshl/mbb752_2.5_R/README.md

 All code is based off of the Broad Institute's Comparative Marker Selection: http://www.broadinstitute.org/cancer/software/genepattern/modules/docs/ComparativeMarkerSelection/10.
 Our gctfile and clsfile are derived from the training examples used in Comparative Marker Selection; the two class labels are ALL (acute lymphocytic leukemia) and AML (acute myelogenous leukemia).

+An R tool that accomplishes the same task can be found [here](https://github.com/calvinrhodes/mbb752_2.5_R)

 ## Usage:
 ```
 python DEGI.py -g <gene expression gct file> -c <class label file> -n <number of permutations>